 (b) Apportion those credits among geographic subaccounts for counties as provided herein.

 5. The Division will make reservations of tax credits from the geographic subaccounts specified in subsection 4 based on the location of the project.
-If, during the first reservation round, the Division does not reserve all of the tax credits placed into the subaccount for Clark County, Washoe County, or Other Counties accounts, then the Division will transfer any and all remaining tax credits in any or all of these subaccounts directly into the General Pool.
+If, during the first reservation round, the Division does not reserve all of the tax credits placed into the subaccount for Clark County, Washoe County, or Other Counties accounts, then the Division will transfer any and all of these remaining tax credits directly into the General Pool.

 6. If the Division does not apportion remaining tax credits to the accounts or subaccounts described to this point, then the Division will place the remaining tax credits into a general pool account.